Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 For all the latest guides, deals and loopholes simply sign up today – it's spam-free!

-Many students with spare cash who can afford to clear the debt or overpay ask this question, but in short for most students with post-1998 loans the answer is...
+Many students with spare cash who can afford to clear the debt or overpay ask whether it is better to repay or save.
+In short for most students with post-1998 loans the answer is...

 Surprisingly, many bright graduates say: "It's not costing me much, so I'm going to pay it off".
 This logic's topsy-turvy.

-A loan this cheap shouldn't be paid off more quickly than is necessary for three reasons.
+A loan this cheap shouldn't be paid off more quickly than is necessary for two reasons.

 In fact, the equation is quite simple – if you can EARN more from savings (after tax) than the loan is costing you, then you're better off saving.

-If you can't beat the loan rate with savings, you could consider simply bunging any spare cash at it, but read reasons 2 and 3 first.
+If you can't beat the loan rate with savings, you could consider simply bunging any spare cash at it, but read reason 2 first.

 For ALL loan holders, there is an incredibly important additional reason...